securestack-octernship/SecureStack-Octernship/Readme.md

 1. Using GitHub Discussions to ask any relevant questions regarding the project
 2. Creating a new branch
-3. In that branch define in plain text what vulnerability you found
+3. In that branch define in plain text what vulnerability you found by creating a new file with your GitHub username
 4. If you found a security vulnerability that can be corrected in code, feel free to include a code based solution.
 This is for extra points!
 5. Opening a Pull Request for review